 Our 28 day journey is officially complete.
-However, after such an extreme process of cleansing and elimination, we must now take time to slowly incorporate in the foods we have eliminated while strengthening and rebuilding the system.
-Without this vital step, we can easily undo all of the good we have just accomplished and in some cases cause harm to our digestion.
-Therefore I felt it was needed to finalize this process by sharing some recommendations that will allow us to smoothly transition off of our Healthy Digestion Challenge and back into our more typical daily routine.
+However, after such an extreme process of cleansing and elimination, you must now take time to slowly incorporate in the foods you have eliminated, while strengthening and rebuilding your system.
+Without this vital step, you can easily undo all of the good you have just accomplished, and in some cases, cause harm to your digestion.
+Therefore, I felt it was needed to finalize this process by sharing some recommendations that will allow you to smoothly transition off of your Healthy Digestion Challenge and back into a more typical daily routine.

-After a cleanse of any kind, the system can sometimes be left in a slightly weakened state from the detoxification process.
-If we come off of this challenge and jump straight back into our previous (and possibly less healthy) dietary habits, the digestive system can go into a state of shock, overtaxing this vital force and at times even causing new food allergies and sensitivities to form.
-For example, if we have gone from giving up white sugar, dairy, gluten and red meat over the past 28 days, to eating a cheeseburger (on a wheat bun) and a large bowl of ice cream the very next day, this can easily overwhelm our system causing extreme gas, bloating, cramping and constipation.
+After a cleanse of any kind, your system can sometimes be left in a slightly weakened state from the detoxification process.
+If you come off of this challenge and jump straight back into your previous (and possibly less healthy) dietary habits, your digestive system may go into a state of shock, overtaxing this vital force, and at times even causing new food allergies and sensitivities to form.
+For example, if you have gone from giving up white sugar, dairy, gluten, and red meat over the past 28 days, to eating a cheeseburger (on a wheat bun) followed by a large bowl of ice cream, this can easily overwhelm your system causing extreme gas, bloating, cramping, and constipation.

 Healthy Digestion Challenge: WEEK 5

-This week’s recommendations are geared toward rebuilding and strengthening the digestion and body as a whole.
-The previous diet, lifestyle and herbal tips that have been suggested over this challenge can be continued as long as needed however.
+This week’s recommendations are geared toward rebuilding and strengthening your digestion and body as a whole.
+The previous diet, lifestyle, and herbal tips that have been suggested over this challenge can be continued as long as needed.

 Ayurvedic Dietary Tip of the Week

-Ojas is the subtle energy in the system that when healthy and strong creates energy, vitality, immunity and an overall “juiciness” to our beings.
-Since cleansing procedures can often deplete the Ojas, it is important to rejuvenate this vital force after the cleanse is complete.
+Ojas is the subtle energy in your system that when healthy and strong creates energy, vitality, immunity, and an overall “juiciness” in your being.
+Since cleansing procedures can often deplete your Ojas, it is important to rejuvenate this vital force after your cleanse is complete.

-One way to increase Ojas post-cleanse is to take the Rejuvenating Ojas Drink in the morning, 2-4 days each week for several weeks (or longer if needed).
-This drink is filled with energizing ingredients and is specific for promoting healthy Ojas in the system.
-Click here for a full recipe!
+One way to increase Ojas post-cleanse is to take the Rejuvenating Ojas Drink in the morning, 2 to 4 days each week, for several weeks (or longer if needed).
+This drink is filled with energizing ingredients and is specific for promoting healthy Ojas in your system.

 If this is not enough for you, here is a list of some other foods choices that are considered strengthening and Ojas-increasing: